tsaimogono/practice-to-push/README.md

-thr to commit and push to git hub
+practise to commit and push to git hub